craigtp/PersonalStudy/Books.md

 Pattern-Oriented Software Architecture, Vol. 2, Patterns for Concurrent and Networked Objects         |
 Code Complete: A Practical Handbook of Software Construction (2nd Edition)                            |
 The Pragmatic Programmer: From Journeyman to Master                                                   |
+Introduction to Algorithms 3rd Edition                                                                |
+Structure And Interpretation of Computer Programs                                                     |

 Books Already Read
 ==================